List of Power Rangers Jungle Fury characters: Flit

 Flit was originally a martial artist who fought Camille before she cursed him into the form of an anthropomorphic fly and then swallowed him.
 While not truly evil, he usually resides in Camille's stomach as a result of his curse otherwise he will fade away.
 Normally emerging during Zord battles, Flit monitors the Rangers' fight as a Battle Commentator.
 Regardless of who has the upper hand, Flit maintains a neutral standpoint and unbiased commentary.
 When R.J. saves his life, Flit returns the favors by helping R.J. get control of his animal spirit before he is forced to return to Camille when the curse's effects manifest from being away from her for too long.
 After these events the Rangers, especially R.J., see Flit as a friend.
 Flit also managed to help R.J. by catching the Crystal Eye (containing Master Finn) that Unidoom threw into the ocean.

 By the series finale, Flit has returned to his human form and now works with the rangers at Jungle Karma.

 Flit is voiced by Kelson Henderson.

 The Five Fingers of Poison

-These are special Rinshis who are trained in the art of the poisonous animal that they are based on.
+These are special Rinshi Warriors who are trained in the art of the Five Poisons from Chinese mythology that they are based on.
 All five appeared in "Now the Final Fury".